HenestrosaDev/ios-interview-questions/README.md

 	```

 	In this example, we define a function called `drawObject()` that takes an object conforming to the `Drawable` protocol as a parameter.
 The function then calls the `draw()` method on the object, which is guaranteed to be implemented by any object conforming to the `Drawable` protocol.

-	Protocols are a powerful feature of Swift that allow we to define a set of rules or guidelines that types must follow in order to implement a specific behavior.
-They provide a flexible and extensible way to define interfaces between types and to write reusable code.
 	</details>

 - 🟩 [In which situations do Swift functions not need a `return` keyword?](https://www.hackingwithswift.com/interview-questions/in-which-situations-do-swift-functions-not-need-a-return-keyword)
 	<details>
 		<summary>Answer</summary>

 	In Swift, functions may not need a `return` keyword in two main situations:

 	1. **Void functions**: If a function doesn't need to return a value, we can declare it as a "void" function by specifying the return type as `Void` or `()` (an empty tuple).
 In this case, we don't need to use the return keyword at all.
 For example: